 2017 Oregon Legislative Roundup

 The 2017 legislative session ended in early July.
 It was busy, with 2,829 bills introduced and over 800 passed.
-Thanks to the help of WaterWatch members we were able protect funding for critical agency programs, highlight long-term water management reform, defeat a number of misguided water policy bills, and finally pass suction dredge mining reform.
+Thanks to the help of WaterWatch members we were able to protect funding for critical agency programs, highlight long-term water management reform, defeat a number of misguided water policy bills, and finally pass suction dredge mining reform.
 (Hooray!
 Please see below for details on this long-sought goal.)
 Your voices were critical to this effort.

 Some details include:

 Another statewide budget shortfall meant critical agency programs and positions were on the chopping block.
 In the end, thanks to the voices of WaterWatch members and others, the Department’s instream flow study work was funded at $250,000 to maintain this important effort at current levels for the next two years.
 This work is critical to efforts to designate additional instream water rights across the state.
 Instream water rights protect water instream, on equal footing as rights granted to farms and cities.

 Three bills requiring measurement of water statewide, instituting a nominal water rights fee to provide stable funding for critical water management services, and boosting funding for much needed groundwater studies did not pass.
 However, thanks to the momentum created by your comments and support, and the Oregonian’s Landmark 2016 “Draining Oregon” exposé, as well as Representative Ken Helm’s leadership, we were able to advance the measurement and funding bills further than in any previous legislative session.
 WaterWatch has championed these important water policy reforms for years, and will continue to do so until passage is achieved.